 ERATO proposes a workflow to the En Route controllers through the reification of events (mainly potential conflicts) and their integration on a timeline called the agenda.
 Both tactic and planner controllers have access to their own agenda with a different visibility: the planner controller will anticipate more and access a wider time range than the tactic controller.
-The agenda becomes a planning tool for controllers, which indicates the events to come.
-It also provides a more explicit workflow between the two controllers with a pre-analysis by the planner and an execution by the tactic controller.
-Note that the events are first under the responsibility of the planner controller and then go under the responsibility of the tactic controller.

-The collaboration around ERATO first comes from the preanalysis by the planner controller which requires vocal exchanges or implicit communication with the tactic controller.
+The agenda becomes by the way a planning tool for controllers, which indicates the events to come.
+It also provides a more explicit workflow between the two controllers with a preanalysis by the planner and an execution by the tactic controller.
+Note that the problems are first under the responsibility of the planner controller and then go under the responsibility of the tactic controller.
+The collaboration around ERATO first comes from the preanalysis by the planner controller.
+This requires vocal exchanges or implicit communication.
 Then the planner controller can pinpoint events once they are under the responsibility of the tactic controller.
 These actions act as reminders.
-Finally, in extreme situations, the planner controller may directly manipulate the tactic's agenda, which constitutes a good example of the limits of a unique mouse pointer in collaboration activities.
+Finally, in extreme situations, the planner controller may directly manipulate the tactic's agenda, which constitutes a good example of the limits of the mouse pointer in collaboration activities.